-Continue to cut off peel around fruit.
+Continue to cut off peel around the fruit.
 Notice that you will sacrifice some fruit in order to remove the peel and pith in their entirety.
-If you’re feeling ambitious you can try and cut as closely to the peel as possible.Continue to 4 of 6 below.
+If you’re feeling ambitious you can try and cut as close to the peel as possible.Continue to 4 of 6 below.

 04 of 06

 Hold peeled fruit in your hand (over a bowl to collect juices, if you like).
 Using the same sharp knife, cut between one section of fruit and the membrane separating it from the next section into the center of the fruit.Continue to 5 of 6 below.

 Cut between the other side of that same section and the membrane on the other side.
 By following the membrane on each side you will necessarily cut at angles towards the center of the fruit, releasing the section.

 Repeat with the section of fruit next to the one you’ve just removed, cutting between the membrane next to the now-removed section and the next section.
 Continue with remaining sections.
 You will end up with a juicy handful of citrus innards in your hand.
 Squeeze the juice over the sections, if you like, and discard remains.Continue to 6 of 6 below.

 Enjoy the sectioned fruit on its own, with other citrus mixed in, tossed in a green salad, or used in a more elaborate fruit salad.

 Note that this method is especially useful if you get your hands on blood oranges since they are more difficult to peel than other oranges and they show off their brilliant color best when free of pith and membrane.

 Citrus supremes are perfect in Fennel, Grapefruit and Arugula Salad, Beet and Orange Salad, or Citrus Pomegranate Salad.